antronerds/r2-tutorials/docs/K_Means_Clustering.md

 	[**Figure    2: K-means clustering    settings**](_static/images/Kmeans_clustersettings.png)

-3. Dependending on the size of your dataset or geneset you can enlarge of minimize your K-means plot by adapting te size of the retangles at heatmap option. click ‘next’
+3. Dependending on the size of your dataset or geneset you can enlarge of minimize your K-means plot by adapting the size of the rectangles at heatmap option. click ‘next’

 ----------